anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 cause most clients to process no information and will cause some clients to produce errors.

-Evolving extensions as described here is NOT RECOMMENDED because there is no explicit signal to clients regarding these extensions.
+Extensions MUST NOT be evolved as described in this section because there is no explicit signal to clients regarding these extensions.
 This lack of signal will lead to difficulty in troubleshooting issues and could mislead client implementers to believe their software is fully conforming with the extension